zhumingpassional/RLSolver/README.md

 	</div>
 </a>

-From the above figures, we see that the sampling efficiency is improved by at least 2 ordrs by using GPU-based massively parallel environments compared with conventional methods, i.e., CPU-based environments.
+From the above figures, we used CPU and GPU based environments.
+We see that the sampling efficiency is improved by at least 2 ordrs by using GPU-based massively parallel environments compared with conventional methods, i.e., CPU-based environments.

 # Key References